pintubhamu19/delta-demo/README.md

 # delta-demo

-This is a demo for Git &amp; GitHub class
+This is a demo for Git &amp; GitHub class.

+# Teacher

+Pintu Bhamu

+# Student

+All Students